Arona22/OPOS/README.md

 the website might be subjected to bugs and/or not work as inteded.

-The project was made by the helping had of several web development services loke django and bootstrap, some of which are required for the use or manipulation of the website (see requirement.txt for further information).
+The project was made by the helping had of several web development services like django and bootstrap, some of which are required for the installment and use of the website (see requirement.txt for further information).

 To contact the makers of this website, please use any of the emails listed above.